-At Santa Fe Dental in Edmond, Oklahoma, many parents ask: “Do I need to floss my toddler’s teeth“?
+At Santa Fe Dental, your family dentist in Edmond, Oklahoma, many parents ask: “Do I need to floss my toddler’s teeth“?
 The answer is yes!

 Flossing can be the most overlooked part of keeping a child’s teeth clean, one that is critically important in preventing cavities.
 Flossing is important because it enables you to clean between the teeth where the toothbrush cannot reach and where many cavities start.
 Once the primary teeth begin to touch together it is necessary to begin flossing.